EXO-UI/exo-ui/.github/ISSUE_TEMPLATE/component-request.md

 ---
 name: Component request
 about: For requesting a new component or some improvements.
-title: "Component: "
+title: 'Component: '
-labels: ""
+labels: ui-component
-assignees: ""
+assignees: ''

 ---

 # Context: